Digital Printing How to use our digital printing resources

 Printing Workflow Overview

-We offer both self-service and full-service printing.
-Over 99% of student projects are printed on the self-service machines, which are maintained and operational 24/7.
+Our self-service print system is maintained and operational 24/7.
+Only PDF files are supported by our self-service system.
 Learning how to properly prepare your files and submit them to the printers / plotters is key:

-• 90% of the workflow for successfully printing/plotting involves proper file creation – typically using PDF files.
+• 90% of the workflow for successfully printing/plotting involves proper PDF file creation.
 See PDF Workshop below for detailed information on creating proper PDF files for printing.

 • The final 10% of the printing workflow involves sending the file to the printer / plotter.
 See Printing Options below for detailed procedures.